scigma/scigma/README.md

  apply the changes.
 Finally, add `mingw/bin` and `mingw/msys/1.0/bin` to the system path. !-->

- If you do not have CMake, install it via athe command
+ If you do not have CMake, install it via the command

     $ pacman -S mingw-w64-ucrt-x86_64-cmake
  <!--http://www.cmake.org/download. !-->